|

 anyone in your stepfamily-to-be is or was addicted,

 yellow light.
-Addic-tions are clear signs of major
+Addictions are clear signs of major

 childhood

-an-cestors.
-Demonstrated commitment to a
+and a demonstrated commitment to a

-Danger 12) Chronically
+Danger 15) Chronically

-ex mates.
-Do you and/or your
+Do you and/or

-beloved partner have one or more minor or adult children that has recurring…
+your beloved partner have one or more kids with traits

-Serious academic or social school problems, including few or no friends,
+serious academic or social school problems, including few or no friends,

 or preferring "toxic" or troubled (wounded) friends;